cloudnativer/kube-install/docs/operation0.7.md

 ![kube-dashboard](images/webnodeadd001.jpg)

-In addition, you can also add Kubernetes node through the Kube-Install web platform.
+In addition, you can also add Kubernetes node using the Kube-Install web platform.
 For the installation process using the web platform, <a href="docs/webinstall0.7.md">click here to view more details</a> ! <br>

 <br>